flowtom/aicp-to-bigquery/README.md

 This refactoring step is an essential part of preparing the codebase for AWS Lambda deployment and improved maintainability.

+## AWS Lambda Deployment and Configuration Management

-## AWS Lambda Handler
+### AWS Lambda Handler

-A new file `lambda_handler.py` has been created at the project root to facilitate AWS Lambda deployment.
-This file defines the `lambda_handler` function that serves as the entry point for AWS Lambda.
-The key steps in the handler include:
+A new file `lambda_handler.py` has been created at the project root to serve as the AWS Lambda entry point.
+This file defines the `lambda_handler` function which:

-- Logging the incoming event (after converting it to JSON for readability).
+- Logs incoming events (after converting them to JSON for clarity).
-- Extracting the `task_id` from the event using `extract_task_id_from_event` from the helper module.
+- Extracts the `task_id` from the event using the `extract_task_id_from_event` function from `helpers.py`.
-- Validating the presence of the `task_id` and, if missing, returning a 400 response with an error message.
+- Validates the presence of the `task_id`; if absent, it logs a warning and returns a 400 HTTP response with an appropriate error message.
-- If the `task_id` is found, processing the task by calling `process_task(task_id)` and handling any exceptions that occur.
+- If the `task_id` is found, it calls the `process_task` function to process the task and handles any exceptions that occur.
-- Returning a response formatted for API Gateway which includes a `statusCode` (e.g., 200, 400, or 500) and a JSON-stringified `body` that contains the status, task id, and result or error message.
+- Returns a response formatted for API Gateway with a proper `statusCode`, headers (with `Content-Type: application/json`), and a JSON-stringified `body` containing the status, task id, and either the job result or an error message.

-This design ensures that the Lambda function is both robust and compatible with API Gateway, making the deployment process smoother.
+### Configuration Management via Environment Variables

+The application's configuration has been migrated from file-based configurations to environment variables to enhance portability and security.
+Key changes include:

+- **General Configuration:**
+  - Sensitive and environment-specific parameters, such as `GOOGLE_APPLICATION_CREDENTIALS`, `BIGQUERY_PROJECT_ID`, `BIGQUERY_DATASET_ID`, `BUDGET_SPREADSHEET_ID`, and `BUDGET_SHEET_GID`, are now read using `os.environ.get()`.
+- **Module Specific Updates:**
+  - In `src/budget_sync/clickup/job_creator.py`, configuration values are loaded from environment variables.
+  - In the scripts (`process_budget.py` and `test_run.py`), configuration details related to spreadsheet IDs and other settings are now fetched from the environment instead of configuration files.
+  - In `src/budget_sync/api/routes.py`, instead of loading configuration from a JSON file, the required values such as `PROJECT_ID` and `PROJECT_NUMBER` are obtained via environment variables.

+### AWS Secrets Manager Integration (Optional)

+A placeholder function `get_secret` has been added to `helpers.py` to outline the integration with AWS Secrets Manager.
+This function demonstrates how sensitive data (e.g., service account keys) can be securely retrieved at runtime using the boto3 library.
+It attempts to parse secrets as JSON where applicable.

+These updates are crucial for deploying the application on AWS Lambda and ensure that configuration management is both secure and scalable.